 School Year 2020-2021

 I coordinated this with my elearning workgroup colleagues who concentrated on the blueprint delivery of the courses via Canvas LMS along with ongoing contact with the curriculum and instruction presence in our district.
-I was the primary support contact for many of these teachers and worked to coordinate on-site support as needed for the neediest individuals.
+As the primary support contact for many of these teachers, I worked to coordinate on-site support as needed for the neediest individuals.
 I introduced Microsoft Teams as a means of both a crowdsourcing opportunity for group wisdom and immediate support for myself; I supported via phone, email, Teams, and in-person meetings for the school year 2020-2021.

 As the school year was concluding it was obvious this type of learning would not contract to pre-pandemic levels.
 The district invested in the idea of a virtual program of choice.
 I consulted on selecting future virtual teachers as a primary contact, knowledgeable of their skills and aptitude for the positions.

 As an advisor, I crafted a road map overviewing the path from proprietary FLVS content to content based on Georgia Virtual Learning (GVL) “Skinny Courses” as I termed them.
 This process would retain user-friendliness for learners and their families, continuity of teaching and learning throughout the grade bands across teachers and contents.